hbctraining/Intro-to-R-flipped/activities/Day3_activities.md

 ## Reading in and inspecting data

 1. Download the [animals.csv](https://raw.githubusercontent.com/hbctraining/Intro-to-R-flipped/master/data/animals.csv), by right-clicking on the link and "Save Link As..." to place the file into the `data` directory.
-2. Read the csv file into your environment and assign it to a variable called `animals`.
-Be sure to check that your row names are the different animals.
+2. Read the `.csv` file into your environment and assign it to a variable called `animals`. **Be sure to check that your row names are the different animals.**
 3. Check to make sure that `animals` is a dataframe.
 4. How many rows are in the `animals` dataframe?
 How many columns?